-If your cat seems to be nauseous (cat not eating, salivating more), you can try to feed it table food, but without giving all the leftovers from your supper!
+If your pet seems to be nauseous (kitty not feeding, salivating more), you can try to feed it table food, but without giving all the leftovers from your supper!

 I recommend starting with something tasteless and easily digestible, such as a plate of boiled chicken and white rice.
 Food that does not taste or smell will be more easily accepted by a nauseous cat.

 If your cat isn't nauseous, but just picky, here is a recipe that can be cooked at home.
-Be careful though, this is not suitable for a long-term diet.
+Be careful though, this is not suitable for a long-term feeding strategy.

 1 tablespoon of sunflower seed oil

 What supplements Should I Give a Cat with Cancer?